roodhouse/frontend-mentor-space/README.md

       <div id='mainWrapper' className='flex justify-center h-auto grow bg-[url("/src/assets/home/background-home-mobile.jpg")] bg-cover pt-6 pb-12 bg-no-repeat mix-blend-screen'>

 ```
-... well, fast forward a few days... the above was not the solution.
-It helped but I spent a few hours more customizing a javascript function to elminate the white space on all screen sizes.
+... well, fast forward a few days... and the above was not the solution.
+It helped, but I spent a few hours more customizing a javascript function to elminate the white space on all screen sizes.
 I think I have the solution now.

 ```js
 useEffect(()=>{